scalar-labs/scalardb-analytics-postgresql/scalardb_fdw/README.md

 ### Run regression tests

-You can run the regression tests by running the following command **AFTER** you install the extension.
+You can run regression tests by running the following command **after** you have installed the FDW extension.

 ```console
 make USE_PGXS=1 installcheck